acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 Return
 ```

-German langage use another key too, for french it should be the backtick but for me,
- it was the ù present on the same key of the backtick, but this isn't enough, so i use the famous exponent sign with the Win key.
+German langage use another key too, for french it should be the <kbd>backtick</kbd> but for me, it was the <kbd>ù</kbd> present on the same key of the <kbd>backtick</kbd>, but this isn't enough, so i use the famous <kbd>exponent</kbd> sign with the <kbd>Win key</kbd>.

-As it is rarely used, it can be found at top left of your keyboard, this is the key left to 1, under escape, replace it, it's not garanted the key detection will still use same behavior or compatibility.
+As it is rarely used, it can be found at top left of your keyboard, this is the <kbd>left key</kbd> to 1, under <kbd>escape</kbd>, replace it, it's not garanted the key detection will still use the same behavior or compatibility.

-A new shortcut is needed to do this, send window flagged top of all others, below all others of the same flag activated but always on top, repeat the D/U value in the script in the other area of the key and detect if control was in the appropriate status when triggered keys occurs.
+A new shortcut is needed to do this, send window flagged top of all others, below all others of the same flag activated but always on top, repeat the <kbd>D</kbd>/<kbd>U</kbd> value in the script in the other area of the key and detect if control was in the appropriate status when triggered keys occurs.

 You can too make fake groups, by the way you can use and reuse the shortcut, if you do something in contradiction or others shortcuts, the same, you could lose them.